 Enter your headline here

-German managers: one in five is afraid of production downtime
+German managers: one in five is afraid of production stoppages

 Graphic representation of a coronavirus over a busy street with people.